DIVISION 4 FOOTBALL RANKINGS & SCHEDULES 2018

 Coach Vince takes over and he is one of the best.
 It will take some time to get the program turned around on and off the field.
 Some players have transferred out.

-Still too early to tell with the Riders but the defense will be good and leading the way will be senior middle linebacker Alex Quedeza.
+The Riders defense will be good and leading the way will be senior middle linebacker Alex Quedeza.

 Rough Riders schedule